Dairy products and beef are the primary dietary sources of conjugated linoleic acid.

 How does it work?

-Conjugated linoleic acid works by reducing body fat deposits , thereby improving immune function.
+Conjugated linoleic acid reduces body fat deposits, thereby improving immune function.

 Uses and efficacy of CLA